Welcome To Rottingdean Parish Council

 • Working with BHCC on a solution for lighting of the Twitten

 Rottingdean Council is funded by a small amount added to the Council tax (the Council tax precept) that is agreed in April each year.
-Funds are used to improve to the Village environment and make grants and donations to initiatives which benefit the Community.
+Funds are used to improve to the Village environment and make grants and donations to initiatives and activities which benefit the Community.
 Our grant application form and guidance can be found here

 The Parish Council has a number of Advisory Groups that consider the detail of proposals and make recommendations to the full Parish Council to consider.
 See more here